bazaarvoice/emodb/docs/_posts/2014-10-29-guarantees.md

 Most databases either provide row locks or Optimistic Concurrency Control (OCC), in which the document has a version, and you assert that the version hasn't changed since your read when you do a write.
 Either one allows causal consistency, but OCC gives better latency since you don't have to acquire locks.
 Retrofitting the example for OCC, the document looks like `{"x": 0, "version": 1}`.
 If they both read before either writes, they will both write asserting that the "current" version is 1, but only one such write can succeed, since the winner increments the version to 2.
 The loser recognizes that the write failed and retries, reading at version 2 and successfully writing version 3.

 Emo actually does you one better by supporting **arbitrary conditions** on your writes.
 In our example, we could have a hundred other attributes besides `x` in the documents with a hundred other processes operating concurrently on different values.
 Under OCC, all writes would increment the version of the document, causing conflicts even though the operations are orthogonal.
-With emo, both of our incrementers can write with the assertion that `x==0` before their write.
+With Emo, both of our incrementers can write with the assertion that `x==0` before their write.
 One will obviously fail and retry, but they are unaffected by other writers to other attributes.

 As a final note, Emo _also_ has a version on each document that auto-increments with every write, so you can just stick with OCC if that's your jam.
 Also, there is a signature on each document (a hash of all the fields), which allows you to simply assert that the document is entirely unchanged since your read (even if there were no-op updates that incremented the version).